PostHog/posthog.com/contents/blog/plugins-part-1-the-world-map.md

 - Runs user-defined JavaScript on that stream of events.
 - Sends them back to Python through the same queue for ingestion.

+## VM2

 The first and the last steps are easy enough, but what about the middle?
-How do you run user defined JavaScript?
+How do you even securely run user defined JavaScript code?

 Turns out NodeJS v14 has a [built in VM module](https://nodejs.org/dist./v14.17.5/docs/api/vm.html) that allows running custom JavaScript in a separate context.